It is not always possible to pay respects in person, so we hope that this small token will help.

 Offer a gift of comfort and beauty to a family suffering from loss.

-Cremation also allows a family the flexibility they may need in planning and preparing for a memorial service, celebration-of-life, or a scattering ceremony.
+Cremation also allows a family the flexibility they may need in planning for a memorial service, celebration-of-life, or a scattering ceremony.
 While the cremation process can occur almost immediately (once all the proper paperwork is complete), the decisions required in planning a meaningful memorial for a loved one can be made in a relaxed, rational way.

 You can also be sure that concern for the environment ranks high among many who choose cremation.
 Casketed and embalmed remains take up cemetery space and can pollute the ground water but many still question the amount of atmospheric pollution created by the cremation process.

 When considering direct cremation service packages, today's families are concerned with many complex issues.
 If you, or a family member, are curious about cremation or wondering if cremation is the right option for your situation, we invite you to read the articles in this section.
 And of course, if you have concerns or additional questions, we ask that you connect with us by calling 904-765-1234.
 We will be pleased to take part in your cremation conversation.

 Direct Cremation Service Resources

 Before making a decision on a cremation service, educate yourself on what each package provides.
 Make an informed decision that is right for you and your family.